depau/unklipped/README.md

 ## Installation

-1. Copy the `unclipped.cfg` to your Klipper config directory.
+1. Copy the `unklipped.cfg` to your Klipper config directory.
 2. Add the following line to your `printer.cfg`:
     ```ini
-    [include unclipped.cfg]
+    [include unklipped.cfg]
     ```

 ## Running Python code directly